dxogrp/blvpy/docs/results.md

 Algebraic residuals and zero-, nonnegative-, and second-order-cone distances are evaluated directly.
 For exponential and 3D power cones, the reported distances are numerical estimates.
-BLVPY reports zero only after an exact membership check.
-Otherwise, it uses internal projection solvers, retries uncertain results, and accepts only finite, positive estimates that pass geometric validation.
+BLVPY reports zero only after an exact membership check and retries uncertain solver results when possible.

-If no validated estimate is available, BLVPY reports the distance to the cone's zero element.
+If no usable positive estimate is available, BLVPY reports the distance to the cone's zero element.
 This conservative upper bound can make a residual check fail, but it cannot cause a known nonmember to be reported as zero.